Shit: United Kingdom

 The first person to say "shit" on British TV was John Cleese of the Monty Python comedy troupe, in the late 1960s, according to his own eulogy for Graham Chapman.
 However, this is not independently verified.
 The phrase "thick as pigshit" is used in the 1969 BBC play The Big Flame.
-The word shit also appears in the British film Cul-de-sac (1966), which might pre-date John Cleese's use.
+The word shit also appears in the British film Cul-de-sac (1966), which might pre-date Cleese's use.

 United States

 The word has become increasingly acceptable on American cable television and satellite radio, which are not subject to FCC regulation.
-In other English-speaking countries, such as Canada, the United Kingdom, the Republic of Ireland, Australia, and New Zealand, the word is allowed to be used in broadcast television by the regulative councils of each area, as long as it is used in late hours when young people are not expected to be watching.
+In other English-speaking countries, such as Canada, the United Kingdom, Ireland, Australia, and New Zealand, the word is allowed to be used in broadcast television by the regulative councils of each area, as long as it is used in late hours when young people are not expected to be watching.
 It has appeared on ABC News' 20/20.

 "Shit" was one of the original "Seven Words You Can Never Say On TV", a comedy routine by the American comedian George Carlin.
 In the United States, although the use of the word is censored on broadcast network television (while its synonym crap is not usually subject to censorship), the FCC permitted some exceptions.
 For example: